mohanmca/professional_certification/aws/2_1_aws_s3_anki.md

 * Can restore volume on larger volume to increase the file-system size
 * GP2, IO1, ST1, SC1
 * Not suitable for temporary or multi-instance storage (S3 is suitable)
-* Amazon EBS encryption uses AWS Key Management Service (AWS KMS) customer master keys when creating encrypted volumes and any snapshots created from your encrypted volumes.
+* Amazon EBS encryption
+  * Uses AWS Key Management Service (AWS KMS) customer master keys when creating encrypted volumes
+  * Uses above for any snapshots created from your encrypted volumes.

 ## S3
 * There are 5 storage classes, Standard, OneZone-IA, Standard IA, Intelligent Tiering, Glacier, Glacier-Deep-Archive